dbanay/Smalltalk/README.md

 # Building and running

 # OS X
 You will need to install SDL 2.0.12 or later.
 You can download it from http://libsdl.org.
 Choose the development library `.dmg` and install.
-Then, go into the osx folder and type `make`.
+Then, go into the osx folder and type:
+ `make -f MakefileRT`

+If you installed  SDL2 through a package manager, or built it yourself, so your system has  `sdl-config`  in your path you can simply do:
+`make`
 You should then be able to do:

 `./Smalltalk -directory ../files`